pixiedevpraveen/pixiedb/README.md

 ]

 // provide unique key, data and indexes for better performance
-// 3rd param data is optional can be load after using the load method const pd = new PixieDb('id', ["price", "category"], products)
+// 3rd param data is optional, Can be loaded after using the load method const pd = new PixieDb('id', ["price", "category"], products)
 // or
 const pd = new PixieDb<Product>('id', ["price", "category"]) // pass type if using typescript